frankie-lira/Gait-Monitoring-Website/README.md

 # Professor Pan
 Submitted by: **Francisco Lira**

-**Gait Monitoring Webiste Visualization** is a website visulaization that will assist in visualizing and understanding the current resercah project.
+**Gait Monitoring Webiste Visualization** is a website visulaization that will assist in visualizing and understanding the current research project.

 Time spent: **2** hours spent in total